artemnovichkov/RaySo/README.md

 4. Move the built macOS app to your Mac’s Applications folder.
 You may need to launch the app at least once to register its extension.
 5. Relaunch Xcode.

-You can check that the extension is installed by going to `System preferences > Extensions > Xcode Source Editor`, and verifying that there's a check next to RaySo.
+You can check that the extension is installed by going to `System preferences > General > Login Items & Extensions > Xcode Source Editor`, and verifying that there's a check next to RaySo.

 ## ✍️ Usage